Alejogb1/job-board/blog-data/lovegraphicsline-drawing-implementation.md

 This snippet draws a thick red line (a polygon that is more than a single line) and below that it draws a thick green line.
 This way we have different line properties in a single `love.draw` function.

-Okay so lets talk gotchas now where things get a bit more difficult I've seen people try to draw super complex stuff with a ton of points and complain about performance you probably wont face that issue if you don't do that many lines in one frame but just in case
+ so lets talk gotchas now where things get a bit more difficult I've seen people try to draw super complex stuff with a ton of points and complain about performance you probably wont face that issue if you don't do that many lines in one frame but just in case

 If you're trying to draw very detailed lines that might require a lot of coordinates it can slow down things So if you are working with lots of lines and especially if you are drawing them every frame that can be costly for the processor and affect the game framerate if you go too far with it.